The first block is called When. It describes a source of events the rule should react to.

 📘

-Here is a couple of tricks which can help you to work around this limitations:
+Here is a couple of tricks which can help you in some spefic cases:

 1. If you need to run the rule at the first day of the month, you can set the rule to be run every day and use the following Javascript filter: